pmnkarthikraja/PrimeNumberGenerator/README.md

 Welcome to our PrimeNumberGenerator !

-There is two part in this project present in two directories
+There is two part in this project present in two directories Part 1 directory present in the master directory "PrimeNumberGenerator"

 Part 1 directory contains two files PrimeGenerator.py and test_PrimeGenerator.py.
 PrimeGenerator.py contains two algorithm, giving all prime numbers between user given range.
 The difference between two algorithm is time_complexity.
 Algorithm 1 created with floor division method and Algorithm 2 created without floor division.